Luxury Vs. Budget: Types Of Body Wash Compared

 Yes, if it contains brightening ingredients like turmeric, kojic acid, or vitamin C. Regular body wash just cleanses—it won't change your skin tone.

-Look for products specifically formulated for brightening with proven active ingredients.
+Look for products with active brightening ingredients.
 See our body brightening guide.

 Should I use different body wash for different body parts?